 On its website, Xcademy says it ‘plans to revolutionise creator monetisation’ by creating a tokenized economy and marketplace.

-Esports News UK is reaching out to various people associated with Xcad and Xcademy for comment.
+Esports News UK reached out to various people associated with Xcad and Xcademy for comment.

 Dom is an award-winning writer who graduated from Bournemouth University with a 2:1 degree in Multi-Media Journalism in 2007.